 - Financial issues

-- Arrangements about where the children should live, how often they should see each parent / grandparent etc.
+- Arrangements about where the children should live, how often they should see each parents/grandparent etc.

 - Communication issues